Disease/Disorder

 Patient & family education

-Patient and family teaching is of paramount importance to foster the understanding of myelopathy, its ramifications and treatment options.
+Patient and family teaching is of paramount importance to foster the understanding of myelopathy, its ramifications, and treatment options.
 The rehabilitation teams should develop specific short-, mid- and long-term goals based on the individual’s functional abilities.
-Bowel and bladder training, safe transfer education and skin precautions can empower the patient and family, and will hopefully limit hospitalization.
+Bowel and bladder training, safe transfer education, and skin precautions can empower the patient and family and may limit hospitalization.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-The physical exam can provide clues to the diagnosis, but oftentimes MRI is required to make a definitive diagnosis.
-If radiculopathy is expected, it is reasonable to delay MRI, thus reducing unnecessary costs while a trial of conservative treatment is tried for 4-6 weeks.
+The physical exam can provide clues to the diagnosis, but often MRI is required to make a definitive diagnosis.
+If radiculopathy without myelopathy is expected, it is reasonable to delay MRI, thus reducing unnecessary costs while a trial of conservative treatment is tried for 4-6 weeks.
+If myelopathy is suspected, immediate advanced imaging is necessary.

-Regenerative medicine injections of stem cells or platelet rich plasma may provide relief to patients,39 but these treatments are still considered investigational as safety and efficacy have not been adequately established.
-For instance, neural stem cell transplantation is currently being investigated in murine embryonic stem cells for the regeneration of disk material in patients suffering from chronic back pain.40 These studies are in their early phase and have primarily been done in-vitro, although some in-vivo work is currently underway.
-Furthermore, elucidating between different etiologies of back pain and their potential response to such therapy has not yet been established in the research community.
-Moreover, preliminary studies performed looking at the efficacy of platelet-rich plasma (PRP) epidural injections in the setting of lumbar radiculopathy and degenerative disk disease are underway although more research is necessary to elucidate its effectiveness in thoracic radiculopathy/myelopathy.48
+Regenerative medicine injections of stem cells or platelet rich plasma may provide relief to patients, but these treatments remain investigational as safety and efficacy have not been adequately established.
+Neural stem cell transplantation is currently being investigated in murine embryonic stem cells for the regeneration of disc material in patients suffering from chronic back pain.19 These studies are in their early phase and have primarily been done in-vitro, although some in-vivo work is currently underway.
+Elucidating different etiologies of back pain and their potential responses to specific therapy has not yet been established in the research community.
+Moreover, preliminary studies evaluating the efficacy of platelet-rich plasma (PRP) epidural injections in the setting of lumbar radiculopathy and degenerative disk disease are underway, although more research is necessary to elucidate its effectiveness in thoracic radiculopathy/myelopathy.20

-The use of functional electrical stimulation (FES) and other related devices, including FES bikes, are being promoted in aiding gait, mobility and improving cardiovascular status.42
+The use of functional electrical stimulation (FES) and other related devices, including FES bikes, are being promoted in aiding gait, mobility, and improving cardiovascular status.9

 Gaps in the Evidence-Based Knowledge